 Want to clone MBR to GPT?
+As UEFI + GPT boot is gaining popularity, more and more users choose to clone MBR to GPT.
 Now use MiniTool Partition Wizard and you can easily migrate OS from MBR to GPT without boot issue.

 While browsing forums, I find some users are trying to clone MBR to GPT.
 Look: